janis-commerce/elasticsearch/README.md

 }
 ```

-**Important:** If you define the `id` field as non text format may cause errors if you do an insertion operation without specifing the `id` field, due the generated `id` will be in text format.
+**Important:** If you define the `id` field as non text format may cause errors if you do an insertion operation without specifing the `id` field due the generated `id` will be in text format.

 ### ***async*** `insert(model, {item})`